How to Make a Resume for Your First Job (+ Template)

 Placeholder

 Many job listings ask for relevant experience.
-But just because you haven’t had a job before, doesn’t mean you don’t have experience.
+But just because you haven’t had a job before doesn’t mean you don’t have experience.
 Your experience happens to come from outside the workplace.
-For a first job, your resume should concentrate on your academic achievements, as well as any informal work, volunteer experience, or extracurricular activities.
+For a first job, your resume should concentrate on your academic achievements and any informal work, volunteer experience, or extracurricular activities.

-Here are some steps you can take to create a resume for your first job.
+Take these steps to create a resume for your first job.

 1. Pick the right layout.

-The bulk of many resumes focuses on job experience, listed from latest to oldest.
+Many resumes focus on job experience, listed from latest to oldest.
 If you don’t have job experience to list, pick a resume format that includes an education section closer to the top.

 2. Match your experiences to the job listing.

 Writing a solid resume begins with studying the job description for the role you’re applying for.
-You want your resume to match up with what the company is looking for, so start by making a list of the key terms from the job description.
+You want your resume to match what the company is looking for, so start by listing the key terms from the job description.

 Go through the job description, and write down or highlight all the abilities, skills, and values listed within.
 Pay close attention to those listed as required.